Accounting for import VAT if the UK leaves the EU without a deal

 |Box 9||Total value of all imports of goods, excluding any VAT|

-If your VAT return period includes 29 March 2019 you will need to account for VAT in 2 ways:
+If your VAT return period includes 29 March 2019 (may also apply to new exit date on 31 December 2020) you will need to account for VAT in 2 ways:

 - account for import VAT on your VAT return from 11pm onwards.